-In June 2012 Her Majesty's Inspectorate of Constabulary (HMIC) published an ASB inspection report for West Mercia Police.14 The report identified that the force worked well with local partners, but that there were inconsistencies in how these partnerships work on action plans to tackle medium to long-term social concerns such as ASB.
+In June 2012 Her Majesty's Inspectorate of Constabulary (HMIC) published an ASB inspection report for West Mercia Police.
+The report identified that the force worked well with local partners and in a 2014 Inspection report.
+HMIC graded the force as 'good' in its effectiveness at tackling anti-social behaviour.